opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 include(pop*) # Will include fields beginning with pop
 ```

-Include and exclude are functions that accept fields name.
-Fields listed in include (resp. exclude) are present (resp absent) from result.
-Field can contain a wildcard suffix (`*` char).
-In that case, inclusion/exclusion works on all field name beginning with the value preceding the wildcard.
+Include and exclude are functions that accept fields names.

+Fields listed in an include function are present in the result whereas fields listed in an exclude function are absent from the result.

+Fields can contain a wildcard suffix (the `*` character).
+In that case, the inclusion/exclusion works on all field names beginning with the value preceding the wildcard.

 <div class=“clearfix”></div>